Now in a popular audio version read by Margaret and Ron Whitehead

-At last, the public can go inside the experience of Hunter Thompson at Random House.
+At last, the public can go inside the experience of Hunter at Random House.
 “If Hell’s Angels hadn’t happened I never would have been able to write Fear and Loathing in Las Vegas or anything else . . .
-I felt like I got through a door just as it was closing,” Hunter told Paris Review.
+I felt like I got through a door just as it was closing,” Thompson told Paris Review.

 Videos from the book launch